Alexclouth/Afri_arts/README.md

 5. **Create a Pull Request** on GitHub.

 Make sure your code is clean and passes all tests before submitting.

 ---

-## License

-This project is licensed under the MIT License.
-For more details, see the [LICENSE](LICENSE) file.

----